stevie170/home-lab/README.md

 # home-lab
 How I set up my home lab
-(OK, this is still a work in progress!)
+(OK, this write-up is still a work in progress!)

 ---
 ## Network Setup